Find Your Perfect Training Partner

-Shannon has been a certified Canine Academy trainer for the last 2 years, working directly with Terry Cook to train over 250 dogs with positive reinforcement techniques.
+Shannon has been a certified Canine Academy trainer for the last 3 years, working directly with Terry Cook to train over 250 dogs with positive experience techniques, and has since trained nearly 100 additional dogs!
 Before finding her true passion as a dog trainer, Shannon was educated in Equine Studies.
 Shannon began her dog training career as an agility handler where she competed in CPE trials with her dog.

 Shannon believes that dog training is important because dogs require leadership and guidance in order to maintain healthy relationships with humans and other dogs they may interact with.
 Shannon’s favorite part of being a dog training is helping families create stronger bonds with their dogs.
 She has had clients tell her they have never been able to cuddle or pet their dogs because they weren’t able to achieve a calm or relaxed state prior to obedience training.
 Shannon is most proud of the work she did with a dog that was 100% deaf.
 The owners didn’t know how to communicate with him until Shannon stepped in to help bridge the gap.
 At the end of the training, the owners and the dog were able to communicate more effectively and the dog’s behavior did a 180.